-In its most basic form, a living trust is just a legal contract that you make with yourself to create an entity to hold your assets.
-A living trust can be set up so you can change it any time in your life (these are revocable living trusts) or so that you can’t change very much about it at all (these are irrevocable living trusts).
-A living trust can outlive you, manage your assets, and make sure that your family and friends get what you wanted them to have, when you wanted them to have it.
+In its most basic form, a revocable living trust is just a legal contract that you make with yourself to create an entity to hold your assets.
+A revocable living trust can be set up so you can change it any time in your life (that’s why they are called ‘revocable’) or so that you can’t change very much about it at all (these are irrevocable living trusts).
+A revocable living trust can outlive you, manage your assets, and make sure that your family and friends get what you wanted them to have, when you wanted them to have it.

-If I Have A Living trust, Do I Still Need A Will?
+If I Have A Revocable Living trust, Do I Still Need A Will?

 The short answer is YES.
 When you have a living trust, the private living trust document holds all the key information about what you have and to whom you want to give it.
 The will created in conjunction with your living trust is called a pour over will.
 This type of will holds very little detail about your assets or about your beneficiaries.
 The pour over will tells the Probate Court (because all wills are to be filed in Probate Court after you pass on) that all your assets that are outside the living trust should be ‘poured over’ into the living trust and distributed as per the terms of your living trust.
 Effectively, this will is a back-up document to your living trust.

 How Do I Create A Revocable Living trust?

 The first step is to make an appointment for a free, no obligation meeting with one of our estate planning professionals.
 Once you decide to proceed with us, you should be prepared to discuss the following issues: